How to craft a charity brand voice

 Language should feel lived in.
 Choose words that carry the grain of your community.
 If your roots are local, let the cadences of place seep into your syntax.
 If your work is global, choose words that transcend borders.

 And when in doubt, listen.
 To the people you serve.
 To your staff.
 To your volunteers.
-Their words are often the truest words your organisation owns.
+Their words are often the truest words your organisation owns, reflecting a true charity brand voice that resonates.

 A voice well found does not just resonate.
-It endures and connects charities to their clients, supporters and crucially, their funders and donors.
+It endures and connects charities to their clients, supporters and crucially, their funders and donors, thanks to a well-defined charity brand.